-In 2026, AFIWEL enters Phase 3, its implementation phase, marking a decisive shift from frameworks and pilot activities to on-the-ground action.
-This milestone is being launched alongside the announcement of the 2026 AFIWEL Fellows, a diverse cohort of professionals drawn from South Africa, Kenya, Rwanda, Uganda, Zambia, Egypt, Ghana, Nigeria, Malawi, Madagascar, and Tanzania.
+We are proud to announce the 2026 AFIWEL Fellows, a diverse cohort of professionals representing countries from all African regions – South Africa, Kenya, Rwanda, Uganda, Zambia, Egypt, Ghana, Nigeria, Malawi, Madagascar, and Tanzania.

-As AFIWEL scales implementation across multiple regions, the new fellows will play a critical role in translating fish welfare principles into practice, supporting local aquaculture systems, strengthening biosecurity and health management, and embedding welfare standards within real production contexts across the continent.
+As AFIWEL scales implementation across regions, the new Fellows will play a pivotal role in translating fish welfare principles into practice.
+They will support local aquaculture systems, strengthen biosecurity and health management, and embed welfare standards within real production contexts, and drive meaningful transformation across the continent.

 Meriam Msatilomo Phiri 🇲🇼